-- 1. Completing the online Bullying, Harassment and Discrimination Reporting Form; - 2.
-Calling the Bullying/Harassment hotline at 215-400-SAFE; - 3.
-Submitting a complaint via Safe2Say; - 4.
+- 1. Completing the online Bullying, Harassment and Discrimination Reporting Form - 2.
+Calling the Bullying/Harassment hotline at 215-400-SAFE - 3.
+Submitting a complaint via Safe2Say - 4.
 Emailing the Title IX Coordinator directly at antiharassment@philasd.org; or - 5.
-Reporting the incident to the building principal or Mrs. Chaney-Lawrence, or to any other member of the school staff, including teachers, guidance counselors, bilingual counseling assistants (BCAs), coaches, and administrators.
+Reporting the incident to the building principal or to any other member of the school staff, including teachers, guidance counselors, bilingual counseling assistants (BCAs), coaches, and administrators.